 - Infections, particularly in the nose and throat or in the sinuses

-- Dry mouth, as a lack of saliva, makes it harder for you to clear leftover food particles
+- A dry mouth, as a lack of saliva, makes it harder for you to clear leftover food particles

 - Smoking or using chewing tobacco, in part because these can lead to dry mouth and cause gum disease